-OSPRI’s electronic (eASD) form enables farmers to make an animal status declaration (ASD) online or with a smartphone.
+OSPRI’s electronic eASD form allows farmers to send an Animal Status Declaration (ASD) to a meat processor online or with a smartphone.

-eASD is in early stages of development and currently supports movements of sheep, cattle, and deer from the last farm to slaughter
+eASD supports movements of sheep, cattle and deer from the last farm to slaughter.

 The participating meat processors are:

 Farmers are advised to get in touch with their livestock agent or supplier before registering with eASD.